inducer/pyopencl/doc/source/array.rst

 .. module:: pyopencl.clrandom

-.. function:: rand(context, queue, shape, dtype)
+.. function:: rand(queue, shape, dtype)

     Return an array of `shape` filled with random values of `dtype` in the range [0,1).